alidmrhn/Project/Open_Questions.md

 Q3) What are the main features of Real-Time Operating Systems and how do they differ from regular OS’s?

-A3) In Rtos, time limits are clearly stated and the system is strictly followed.
+A3) In RTOS, time limits are clearly stated and the system is strictly followed.
 It focuses on a single application and tasks are queued according to their importance.
 In this way, important tasks are completed on time.
 The differences between them; Regular OS tries to do all the processes or tasks at the same time.
 It doesn't prioritize like Rtos.
 Rtos makes the most of memory resource, but general os does not.
-Rtos general usage area is embedded systems.
+RTOS general usage area is embedded systems.
 The usage area of regular OS is computer, server etc.